AI Transparency

 Identifies, produces or understands insights within structured or unstructured materials via comprehensive data analysis, predictive modelling and/or reporting tools.

-The use of advanced AI techniques are planned for development to inform policy development and where required, provide insights to the ARC’s stakeholders.
+The use of advanced AI techniques is planned for development to inform policy settings and where required, provide insights to the ARC’s stakeholders.

-Any internally developed models or the use of external models will have appropriate evaluation methods applied, and the results will be verified by domain experts.
+Any internally developed models or the use of external models will be considered through the internal prioritisation process, have appropriate evaluation methods applied, and the results will be verified by domain experts.
 This rigour will ensure that the results are fit for purpose and responsibly used.

 Workplace productivity